pymupdf/PyMuPDF/docs/functions.rst

-:meth:`Document.xref_length`         PDF only: return length of :data:`xref` table :meth:`Document.extract_font`        PDF only: extract embedded font :meth:`Document.extract_image`       PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.is_stream`           PDF only: check whether an :data:`xref` is a stream object :attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`ImageProperties`              return a dictionary of basic image properties
+:meth:`Document.xref_length`         PDF only: return length of :data:`xref` table :meth:`Document.extract_font`        PDF only: extract embedded font :meth:`Document.extract_image`       PDF only: extract embedded image :meth:`Document.get_char_widths`     PDF only: return a list of glyph widths of a font :meth:`Document.is_stream`           PDF only: check whether an :data:`xref` is a stream object :attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`ImageProperties`              return a dictionary of basic image properties